yolarivers/JetsProject/README.md

 The Jets Application is a Java-based console application that simulates a fleet of jets.
 The application allows users to view details about the fleet, fly the jets, add and remove jets from the fleet, and perform specific actions based on the type of jet (such as loading cargo or engaging in a dogfight).

-## Features

-- **List Fleet**: Displays all jets in the fleet with their details.
-- **Fly All Jets**: Simulates flying each jet in the fleet and shows how long each jet can fly based on its speed and range.
-- **View Fastest Jet**: Displays the jet with the highest speed in the fleet.
-- **View Jet with Longest Range**: Displays the jet with the longest range in the fleet.
-- **Load All Cargo Jets**: Calls the load cargo method for all cargo jets in the fleet.
-- **Dogfight**: Calls the dogfight method for all fighter jets in the fleet.
-- **Add a Jet to Fleet**: Allows the user to add a new jet to the fleet.
-- **Remove a Jet from Fleet**: Allows the user to remove a jet from the fleet by its number.
-- **Quit**: Exits the application.

 ## How to Use